jaketae/hillhouse/README.md

 $ CUDA_VISIBLE_DEVICES=0 python img2img.py
 ```

+All generated results (stitching and image stylization) are be saved in `assets/output`.

 ## Homography

 To stitch the image of Hillhouse and the music library, run [`homography.py`](homography.py).
 This should produce the following image in [`assets/output/stitched.png`](assets/output/stitched.png).